moclam1905/CocktailRecipes/memory_bank/progress.md

   - Implemented FavoritesScreen tests for adding/removing favorites
   - Created accessibility tests to verify content descriptions and screen reader support
   - Simplified UI tests to resolve dependency and reference issues
+- **Implemented Settings screen:**
+  - Created PreferencesManager using DataStore for preferences
+  - Implemented SettingsRepository and SettingsRepositoryImpl
+  - Designed and implemented SettingsScreen UI with theme selection
+  - Added cache clearing functionality with confirmation dialog
+  - Created About section with app version and information
+  - Added unit tests for SettingsViewModel
+  - Updated MainActivity to respect theme preference
+  - Fixed DataStore edit operations with MutablePreferences
+  - Added string resources for all UI text

 ## In Progress
+- Resolving resource reference issues (R.string) in SettingsScreen.kt
 - API optimization enhancements
   - Adding HTTP caching to reduce API calls